 In fiction and in the media in general, both heroes and villains usually agree on one thing: they Wouldn't Hurt a Child.

-This creed exists for various reasons: it may be because Children Are Innocent and thus should be protected and kept out of harm's way at all costs; it may be because, to Moral Guardians, seeing a child being brutalized is Harmful to Minors thus should be avoided; may also be because even writers mostly disagree with the idea of harming a child.
+This creed exists for various reasons: it may be because Children Are Innocent, and thus should be protected and kept out of harm's way at all costs; it may be because, to Moral Guardians, seeing a child being brutalized is Harmful to Minors and thus should be avoided; it may also be because even writers mostly disagree with the idea of writing about harming a child.

 Needless to say, this trope is almost always a Kick the Dog moment.
 Hence, the presence of Would Hurt A Child is often telltale of a Crapsack World or at least a Darker and Edgier series.
 However, it is surprisingly easy to subvert this trope simply by using Kids Are Cruel (the flip side of Children Are Innocent) and combining it with Pay Evil unto Evil.
 Want to go all the way?
 Make the children creepy or, even better, make them Enfants Terribles and, this time, hurting said children will look much less as a Moral Event Horizon crossing, even though there will always be some Moral Guardians or Papa Wolf / Mama Bear to complain.
 This may also be done by a Mook to establish that even the Big Badhas lines s/he won't dare cross.